chromy/essence/docs/source/index.rst

 Welcome to essence's documentation!
 ===================================

-:mod:`essence` is an Entity-Component-System for Python.
+:mod:`essence` is an Entity-Component-System framework for Python.

 What is an Entity-Component-System?